AdobeDocs/experience-manager-65.it-IT/help/sites-developing/spa-walkthrough.md

 ---
-title: Introduzione SPA e Procedura dettagliata
+title: Introduzione a SPA e procedura dettagliata
 seo-title: SPA Introduction and Walkthrough
 description: Questo articolo introduce i concetti di un SPA e spiega come utilizzare un'applicazione SPA di base per l'authoring, mostrando come si relaziona con l'Editor SPA sottostante.
 seo-description: This article introduces the concepts of a SPA and walks through using a basic SPA application for authoring, showing how it relates to the underlying AEM SPA Editor.